ssaarela/javersion/README.md

 * They want undo and they don't get it, why it's so hard to implement it for a multi-user web application.

-* They want to se who has edited, what exactly and when.
+* They want to see who has edited, what exactly and when.
-  Instead we offer them creationDate, createdBy lastModified, modifiedBy and an action log file accessible by administrator only.
+  Instead we offer them creationDate, createdBy, lastModified, modifiedBy and an action log file accessible only by administrator.

 * They want to have a playground for changes before they go live - and they want to be able to make small changes to the live data while preparing something larger